 Estrogen plays an important role in the muscle-building process in males.
 It helps with repair and cell regeneration.

-The problem becomes when an individual has too much excess body fat, this will increase your estrogen levels and interfere with your testosterone development leading to an estrogenic effect in men that will decrease your muscle-building results.
-This is why men need the best estrogen blocker to prevent bad estrogen levels from becoming too high.
+The problem is when an individual has too much excess body fat, this will increase their estrogen levels and interfere with their testosterone development, leading to an estrogenic effect in men that will decrease their muscle-building results.
+This is why men must prevent estrogen levels from becoming too high.